March Poems 2026

 The open coffin sat where the porch swing once hung.

-The rusted ceiling bolts served as a reminder of what once was.
+The rusted ceiling bolts served as a reminder of what was.

 That old dingy porch framed a poignant image;